Auties00/Cobalt/README.md

             .filter(Chat::isGroup)
             .orElseThrow(() -> new NoSuchElementException("Hey, you don't exist"));
     var inviteCode = api.queryInviteCode(group).join();
-    var groupInvite = GroupInviteMessage.newGroupInviteBuilder() // Create a new group invite message .caption("Come join my group of fellow programmers") // Set the caption of this message .name(group.name()) // Set the name of the group .groupJid(group.jid())) // Set the jid of the group
+    var groupInvite = GroupInviteMessage.newGroupInviteMessageBuilder() // Create a new group invite message .caption("Come join my group of fellow programmers") // Set the caption of this message .name(group.name()) // Set the name of the group .groupJid(group.jid())) // Set the jid of the group